 Anti-Slavery Australia is the only specialist legal research and policy centre in Australia focused on the abolition of slavery, trafficking and extreme labour exploitation.
-Anti-Slavery grew out of a research focus on human trafficking at the UTS Community Law Centre from 2003 and continues to be part of the Faculty of Law at the University of Technology, Sydney.
+Anti-Slavery Australia grew out of a research focus on human trafficking at the UTS Community Law Centre from 2003 and continues to be part of the Faculty of Law at the University of Technology, Sydney.

 Our Director, Associate Professor Jennifer Burn, is an immigration and administrative law specialist.
-She represents Anti-Slavery Australia on the Australian Government National Roundtable on Human Trafficking and is the author of leading immigration law texts as well as many articles and submissions about how Australia can improve its response to human trafficking and slavery.
+She represents Anti-Slavery Australia on the Australian Government National Roundtable on Human Trafficking and Slavery and is the author of leading immigration law texts as well as many articles and submissions about how Australia can improve its response to human trafficking and slavery.

 Some of our other activities include:

-- New research priorities on forced and servile marriage, deceptive recruitment and the supply chain.
+- New research priorities on forced and servile marriage, deceptive recruitment and the supply chain;

-- Research on the patterns and practices of slavery and human trafficking in Australia and the Asia-Pacific region.
+- Research on the patterns and practices of slavery and human trafficking in Australia and the Asia-Pacific region;

-- Skills-based practical training on slavery and human trafficking issues.
+- Skills-based practical training on slavery and human trafficking issues;

-- Outreach, education and media advocacy.
+- Outreach, education and media advocacy; and

 - Awareness raising of all forms of trafficking and slavery.